KURWAss/Katela/README.md

 ## Requirements

-To build and run Katela you need a cross-platform toolchain consisting of an assembler (NASM), a GCC-based cross/multilib compiler, GRUB tools for producing a bootable ISO, `xorriso` for ISO creation, and QEMU for emulation/testing.
+To build and run Katela you need a cross-platform toolchain consisting of an assembler (NASM), a GCC-based cross/multilib compiler, GRUB tools for producing a bootable ISO, `xorriso` for ISO creation, and QEMU for emulation/testing (you also can try another VMs like virtualbox or wmware).

 ### Debian / Ubuntu